 Chairman of the Financial Times from 1996 until retirement in 2009 and non-executive Director of the Economist since 2007.
 Sir David holds a number of Trustee positions including Chairman Sadler's Wells; the University of Roehampton; London Transport Museum; Transformation Trust; Institute of War and Peace Reporting; Walpole Committee and a Board member of Common Purpose and Silatech and a Member of the Honorary Council of the Royal National Theatre.
 Trustee since 2011.

 Joe is Chief Executive of the National Colleges Training and Education Group.
 Previously Joe was Deputy Chief Executive of the Home Group, Chief Executive of Tees Valley Regeneration, and was a Director, Corporate Banking in Barclays PLC.
 Joe is a Trustee of Arts Council England, and Chairs the board of Arts Council North East.
-He is also the senior non-executive Trustee of Durham University, where he chairs the Finance & General Purposes Committee.
+He is also a senior non-executive Trustee of Durham University, where he chairs the Finance & General Purposes Committee.
 Trustee since 2013.

 Founder and Managing Director of 3PS Partners.
 John has 15 years experience as an entrepreneur and early-stage investor; Director of IMET2000 International Medical Education Trust; Trustee of Thresh a performing arts collaborative.
 He is particularly interested in education and information technology.
 Trustee since 2011.

 Chairman of Millbank Investment Management Ltd, Chairman of Conflicts Committee, Lord Rothschild family office, Chairman: Keystone Investment Trust; Director: Henderson Smaller Companies Investment Trust.
 Non- executive Director, Oldfield and Co.
 Chairman: Institute for Philanthropy.
 Advisory Fellow and Chairman of Investment Committee: Pembroke College, Oxford; Governor of Bryanston School; member of the Financial Advisory Group of Salisbury Cathedral; External Investment Advisor to Catlin Insurance Group.
 Trustee since 2008.